andreafuturi/gitmini/README.md

 ### Minimal Approach
+Edit files in repository and then
 `git publish ticket-45`

  or

-`git start "work on the new login page" git publish`
+`git start "work on the new login page"`

+Edit files in repository and then

+`git publish`

 ### Multitasking

 `git start feature-1`

 Do your work...
-...

 Blocked?
 Start a new ticket!

 `git start feature-2`